-Under the Act, candidates and political committees must put disclaimers on campaign advertisements that identify the person or entity who paid for or authorized the communication.
+Under the Act, candidates and political committees must put disclaimers on campaign advertisements that identify the committee that paid for or authorized the communication.
 Below are links to advertising disclaimer charts, as well as general information about the requirements for committees that purchase advertisements or circulate materials supporting or opposing a state or local candidate or ballot measure in California.

 Advertising Disclosure Charts